karma4u101/lift-jquery-module/README.md

 **Current module version:** 0.0.4-SNAPSHOT

+**Usage Benefits:**
+- Very Smoth upgrade/downgrade (at most a one-liner change in your project).
-The intention of this module is to closely follow the upstream releases.
+- The intention of this module is to closely follow the upstream releases.

 If you have a update request you can either make a pull request or make a update request in a issue report.

 Usage